-Dr. Araneta is the Director of Epidemiology Courses for the UCSD CREST/MAS program where she teaches Epidemiology I and Applied Epidemiology, and taught Applied Epidemiology to junior faculty in Ethiopia through the Medical Education Partnership Initiative.
+Dr. Araneta was the Director of Epidemiology Courses for the UCSD CREST/MAS program where she taught Epidemiology I and Applied Epidemiology.
+She taught Applied Epidemiology to junior faculty in Ethiopia through the Medical Education Partnership Initiative.
 She teaches research principles to UCSD medical students and doctoral students in the SDSU/UCSD Joint Doctoral Program in Public Health.